SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 {{< c8y-admon-related >}}
-- The [Streaming Analytics guide](/apama/#streaming-analytics) for details on customizing scheduled exports using Apama Streaming Analytics.
+- The [Streaming Analytics guide](/apama/#streaming-analytics) for details on customizing scheduled exports using the Streaming Analytics application.
 {{< /c8y-admon-related >}}

 The export functionality lets you export specific data to either CSV or Excel files.